 Structural Design and Engineering Participants (one team of two members per chapter) work as a team to build a designated structure that is posted on the TSA website.
 Teams apply the principles of structural design and engineering through research, design, construction, destructive testing, and assessment to determine the design efficiency of the structure.

 System Control Technology Participants (one team of three members per state) work on site to develop a computer-controlled model-solution to a problem, typically one from an industrial setting.
 Teams analyze the problem, build a computer-controlled mechanical model, program the model, explain the program and mechanical features of the model-solution, and write instructions for evaluators to operate the device.

-Technology Problem Solving Participants (one team of two individuals per chapter) use their skills in problem solving to develop a finite solution to a problem provided on site.
+Technology Problem Solving Participants (one team of two members per chapter) use their skills in problem solving to develop a finite solution to a problem provided on site.

 Transportation Modeling Participants (one individual per chapter) research, design, and produce a scale model of a vehicle that fits the annual design problem.

-Video Game Design Participants (three teams per state, with a minimum of two members per team) develop a game that focuses on the subject of their choice.
+Video Game Design Participants (three teams per state) develop a game that focuses on the yearly theme.
 The game must have high artistic, educational, and social value and be interesting, exciting, visually appealing, and intellectually challenging.

-Webmaster Participants (one team of three to five members per chapter) design, build, and launch a website that features the school’s career and technology/engineering program, the TSA chapter, and the chapter’s ability to research and present a given topic pertaining to technology.
-Semifinalists participate in an on-site interview to demonstrate the knowledge and expertise gained during the development of the website — with an emphasis on web design methods and practices, as well as their research for the annual design topic.
+Webmaster Participants (one team of three to five [3-5] members per chapter) design, build, and launch a website that features the school’s career and technology/engineering program, the TSA chapter, and the chapter’s ability to research and present a given topic pertaining to technology.
+Semifinalists participate in an onsite interview to demonstrate the knowledge and expertise gained during the development of the website—with an emphasis on web design methods and practices, as well as their research for the annual design topic.